Skip to content

 Django vs. Simmate

-Simmate does not do anything special with views -- we just use the Django web framework.
-So you can follow Django's official guides on how to create web views, urls, and templates.
+Simmate does not do anything special with views—we use standard Django practices.
+You can follow Django's official guides for in-depth tutorials on views, URLs, and templates.

 Basic Example